Amanda2900/explore-art/ROADMAP.md

 ## Explore Art

-- [ ] Call API successfully
+- [x] Call API successfully
-  - [ ] Do a test call to make sure I understand the API
+  - [x] Do a test call to make sure I understand the API
-- [ ] Pick API I like
+- [x] Pick API I like

 ## Nav Bar

-- [ ] Search option
+- [x] Search option
 - [ ] Different Categories
 - [ ] Link to my code and resume
 - [ ] Info about API

 ## Search Results Page

-- [ ] As a user I want to be able to type a keyword into a search bar and see any art related to that keyword
+- [x] As a user I want to be able to type a keyword into a search bar and see any art related to that keyword
-  - [ ] Thumbnails in a list with Art title and artist name
+  - [x] Thumbnails in a list with Art title and artist name
-  - [ ] Each thumbail to be clickable
+  - [x] Each thumbail to be clickable

 ## Details Page

-  - [ ] Once clicked, user will be directed to a new page with larger image and more details about art
+- [x] Once clicked, user will be directed to a new page with larger image and more details about art
-  - [ ] As a user viewing that art details page I want to see a description of the artwork as well as year, title and artist name
+- [ ] As a user viewing that art details page I want to see a
+  - [ ] description of the artwork as well as
+  - [x] year
+  - [x] title
+  - [x] artist name